seq-lang/seq/docs/sphinx/index.rst

     *What about interoperability with other languages and frameworks?*

 Interoperability is and will continue to be a priority for the Seq project.
 We don't want using Seq to render you unable to use all the other great frameworks and libraries that exist.
 Seq already supports interoperability with C/C++ and Python (see :ref:`interop`), which we are in the process of expanding (e.g. by allowing Python libraries to be written in Seq).

+   *I want to contribute!
+How do I get started?*

+Great!
+Check out our `contribution guidelines <https://github.com/seq-lang/seq/blob/master/CONTRIBUTING.md>`_ and `open issues <https://github.com/seq-lang/seq/issues>`_ to get started.
+Also don't hesitate to drop by our `Gitter chatroom <https://gitter.im/seq-lang/Seq?utm_source=share-link&utm_medium=link&utm_campaign=share-link>`_ if you have any questions.

+   *What is planned for the future?*

+See the `roadmap <https://github.com/seq-lang/seq/wiki/Roadmap>`_ for information about this.